How to buy the best pasta: the ultimate guide

 Another important aspect when buying pasta is the wheat that has been used.
 Organic is absolutely the best but the variety of wheat makes also the difference in taste and nutritional value.
 For example, durum wheat makes the perfect pasta, all purpose is better for home made pasta.

-I won’t delve into the very deep matter of the seeds origin, the way wheat is grown in many places around the world, because it would be an endless discussion, however what I can say for sure is that high quality wheat and ancient wheat varieties exist, they are good for our health, won’t need pesticides or herbicide and grow high from the ground away from parasites.
+I won’t delve into the very deep matter of the seeds origin or the way wheat is grown in many places around the world.
+This would definitely be an endless discussion!
+However what I can say for sure is that high quality wheat and ancient wheat varieties exist.
+They are good for our health, won’t need as much chemicals (none most of the time) and grow high from the ground away from parasites.
 Consumers can make the difference when buying a product and avoiding specific products is a way to send a message.
 Buying high quality pasta values the work of those who make the extra effort and is also more sustainable for us.

 Gluten friend or foe?

-Those who suffer from celiac disease cannot eat gluten for a very good reason, but people who do not have the disease should not blame gluten for all their health issues, and by making the right choices you can enjoy bread and pasta without fear.
+Those who suffer from celiac disease cannot eat gluten for a very good reason.
+However people who do not have the disease should not blame gluten for all their health issues.
+It’s good to know that by making the right choices everyone can enjoy bread and pasta without fear.

-Good quality wheat, grown in traditional ways is good for our health and has been proven (when whole) to be a good ally in fighting type 2 diabetes and cardiovascular diseases.
+Good quality wheat, grown in traditional ways is good for our health.
+It has been proven (when you eat it whole) to be a good ally in fighting type 2 diabetes and cardiovascular diseases.

 The hidden harmful compound in commercial pasta